SteveBenton6/garden_tips_full-stack/README.md

 - Submit Garden Questions:
 	- Add the provision of a form for users to submit questions to the Garden Tips team.
-  - Record Email of the requester - so a response Can Be Provided
+  - Record Email of the requester - so a response can be provided
-  - Maybe a mechanism can be provided to request expereince gardeners to create a related Garden Tip.
+  - Maybe a mechanism can be provided to request experienced gardeners to create a related Garden Tip.

 - Register the users Region
 	- Request and record the users Region as part of the registration process.